Authing/docs/docs/en/guides/authorization/user-consent-authz.md

 ### AccessToken Expiration Time

 When you create a programmable access account, you need to specify the AccessToken expiration time.
-Approw uses the RS256 signature algorithm to sign when issuing the AccessToken to ensure that the AccessToken will not be tampered with.
+Authing uses the RS256 signature algorithm to sign when issuing the AccessToken to ensure that the AccessToken will not be tampered with.

 > Token signature is a part of JWT.
 For more information, please refer to [JWT Interpretation and Usage](/concepts/jwt-token.md).

 RS256 is an asymmetric signature algorithm.
-Approw holds the private key to sign the Token, and consumers of JWT use the public key to verify the signature.
+Authing holds the private key to sign the Token, and consumers of JWT use the public key to verify the signature.
 RS256 signature algorithm has the following benefits:

-1. Anyone can use the application public key to verify the signature, and the signing party must be Approw.
+1. Anyone can use the application public key to verify the signature, and the signing party must be Authing.
 2. There is no risk of private key leakage.
 If you use HS256 but leak the application key, you need to refresh the key and redeploy all APIs.
 For more details on signature issues, please refer to [Verification Token](/guides/faqs/how-to-validate-user-token.md).

 Next, we add resource permissions for users.
 On the **resource authorization** card, click Add.